equalitie/DDeflect/brainiac/README.md

 hosts.yml is used to configure groups of hosts and the controller.
 The controller group is for DNS etc management, the other groups are groups that correspond to the `dnets` variable in clients.yml.
+All entries *must* have an `ip_address` argument specified.

 *deflect.yml*